-Report cards with each student's performance and absences in each class or subject are issued at least once every 6-7 weeks.
+Report cards with each student's performance and absences in each class or subject are issued at least once every 9 weeks.

-At the end of the first three weeks of a grading period, parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
-If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be asked to schedule a conference with the teacher.
+At the end of the first four-weeks of each grading period, parents will receive communication from their child's teacher about their performance in the classroom.
+If a student receives a grade lower than the previous 9-week grading period, the parent will be asked to schedule a conference with the teacher.
 [See Working Together for how to schedule a conference.]